Home Budget Decorating 101

 8. Incorporate Found Objects into Your Lighting

 Lighting can be a wonderful way to showcase found objects.
-You can create a one-of-a-kind pendant light using vintage metal objects, or hang a series of mason jars with candles inside for an industrial, rustic look.
+You can create a one‑of‑a‑kind pendant light using old metal objects, or hang a series of mason jars with candles inside for an industrial, rustic look.

 9. Create a Gallery Wall of Found Objects

 Instead of traditional framed art, consider creating a gallery wall of found objects.
-You can arrange everything from vintage mirrors, antique tools, and old maps, to interesting textiles and textiles that reflect your personal taste.
+You can arrange everything from vintage mirrors, antique tools, and old maps, to interesting textiles that reflect your personal taste.

-• Tip: Choose objects that share a common theme---whether it's color, shape, or texture---and arrange them in an eye-catching way.
+• Tip : Choose objects that share a common theme---whether it's color, shape, or texture---and arrange them in an eye‑catching way.
 You could even incorporate smaller shelves or display boxes to show off your collection.

 10. Don't Be Afraid to Get Creative